How Long Do Peace Lily Flowers Bloom? (And How To Care)

 How Long Is Peace Lily Bloom Time?

 A healthy peace lily can bloom for 1 to 2 months.
-This means that the peace lily’s flowers can stay lush and healthy looking for 4-8 weeks!
+This means that the flowers can stay lush and healthy looking for 4-8 weeks!

 As with all indoor plants, peace lily have specific conditions which they enjoy best.
 The right soil, water, light and humidity will encourage them to stay healthy and produce blooms.